diogobaltazar/demos/theory-of-computation/computing-machinery-and-intelligence.turing-allan.md

 ## questions
 + What's a sufficiently powerful logical system?
-+ Why isn't the human intellect subject to these limitations?
++ Why isn't the human intellect subject to these limitations? (halting problem)
-+ what's the Halting Problem
-+ Why does each instruction needs to have at max the minimum unit composit lenght in the computer storage?
++ Why does each instruction need to have at max the minimum unit composit lenght in the computer storage? (computer ARCH)
 + why does a digital computer need to have adequate storage to mimic a machine?
 How do the states of one machine relate to the storage?
 + What in the architecture of a universal machine allows it to mimic any other machine?
++ models for computation arrive after observing how we think biased by the mathematical-logical axiomatic perspective.